-Due to the size of the Company and limited number of Directors, all Directors (including the Chair of the Board who was independent on appointment) are members of the audit committee and served on the committee throughout the year.
-The members have relevant and recent commercial and financial knowledge, and experience to satisfy the provisions of the AIC Code by virtue of their holding or having held various executive and Non-Executive roles in other financial and asset management organisations.
+Due to the size of the Company and limited number of Directors, all Directors (including the chairman who was independent on appointment) are members of the audit committee (the "Audit Committee") and served on the committee throughout the year.
+The members have relevant and recent commercial and financial knowledge, and experience to satisfy the provisions of the AIC Code by virtue of their holding, or having held, various executive and non-executive roles in other financial and asset management organisations.
 The Board is satisfied that the Audit Committee as a whole has competence relevant to the private equity sector, in which the Company operates.